NBA 2K15: Soundtrack

-Critical response
+Reception

 NBA 2K15 received "generally favorable" reviews from critics, according to review aggregator Metacritic.

 Josiah Renaudin of GameSpot gave the game a 9/10, praising the control scheme, realistic presentation and animations, unparalleled level of customization and the helpful shot meter, but stated that the visual update is not as drastic as NBA 2K14.

 Mike Mitchell of IGN praised the great graphics, smooth control as well as the improved MyCareer mode, but criticized the severe server problems and occasionally broken Face Scan.
 USA Today said the game featured the best commentary on any sports game.

 Andrew Fitch of Electronic Gaming Monthly gave the game a 6/10; he stated in his review that the game delivers a solid core basketball experience, particularly with MyCareer mode, which features real-life NBA player voices, but criticized that the online component and broken server, which can make the game unplayable, wrecks the overall experience.

+During the 18th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated NBA 2K15 for "Sports Game of the Year".